db-ux-design-system/core-web/docs/how-to-develop-a-component.md

 Goto `showcases/angular-showcase/src/app/components/my-awesome-component` and update the properties inside the `my-awesome-component.html` with `exampleProps.xxx`.
 If you need some additional `JS` logic you need to add it in the `.ts` file.
 Again check out some existing component to get a feeling for this.

+Maybe you need to change the navigation to see the component: `showcases/angular-showcase/src/app/utils/navigation-item.ts`

 ### React

 Goto `showcases/react-showcase/src/components/my-awesome-component/index.tsx` and update the properties inside the `getMyAwsomeComponent` function and inside the `tsx` component.
 Again check out some existing component to get a feeling for this.

+Maybe you need to change the navigation to see the component: `showcases/react-showcase/src/utils/navigation-item.tsx`

 ### Vue

 Goto `showcases/vue-showcase/src/components/my-awesome-component/MyAwesomeComponent.vue` and update the properties inside the `DBMyAwsomeComponent` with `exampleProps.xxx`.
 Again check out some existing component to get a feeling for this.

+Maybe you need to change the navigation to see the component: `showcases/vue-showcase/src/utils/navigation-items.ts`

+### Patternhub

+To show the component on GitHub pages we use another showcase.
+After you generated the component you need to sort your component to the correct sub-item inside ``showcases/patternhub/data/routes.ts``.

 ## Write Tests for Quality